Tips For Lighting A Consumer Fireworks Display

 We will orient the firing order such that we are lighting the downwind devices first, and moving upwind as we perform the show.
 This minimizes the risk of falling embers prematurely igniting a device.

 We place them in the launch area in two rows about 10 to 20 feet apart.
 Each firework in the row is about 5 foot away from the next.
-(See the diagram on the right.)
+(See the diagram.)
 We may need to adjust spacing for the site limitations.

 The numbers are arranged in an offset zig zag pattern.
 We make sure each firework is on a level surface and stabilized if necessary so it wont tip over.